 Causes of Inflation

-Cost-push inflation occurs as a result of the increase in the cost of production.
-For example, if the raw materials used to create a good increase in price, the price for the final good is higher.
-The same happens if the cost of labor to produce the good increases.
+Cost-push inflation — Occurs as a result of the increase in the cost of production.
+For example, if the raw materials used to create a product increase in price, the price for the final good rises as producers pass their costs on to the consumer.

-Lastly, built-in inflation occurs due to adaptive expectations.
-As the prices of goods and services rise, labor expects to be paid more to maintain their cost of living.
-As a result of the rise in labor costs, prices for the goods or services that labor produces or provides also increases.
-This creates a cycle of price increases.
+Built-in inflation — Occurs due to expectations that inflation will continue, so wages must rise in order to maintain the status quo.
+As the prices of goods and services increase, labor expects to be paid more to maintain their standard of living (this is what is commonly known as a "cost of living" raise in the United States).
+As a result of the rise in labor costs, the consumer prices for the goods or services that labor produces or provides also increase.

-Sudan has an inflation rate of 71.40%, the third-highest in the world yet significantly smaller than both Venezuela and Zimbabwe.
+Sudan had an inflation rate of 340.0% at the start of 2022, ranking as the second-highest in the world.
 Inflation in Sudan has increased drastically in recent years, driven by food, beverages, and a black market for U.S. dollars.
 The rising inflation became so bad that it sparked protests and ultimately the ousting of President Omar al-Bashir in April 2019.
-Sudan’s transitional authorities are now tasked with turning around an economy plagued by three years of mismanagement.
+Sudan’s transitional authorities are now tasked with turning around an economy plagued by years of mismanagement.

 Countries with the Lowest Inflation Rates

 The countries with the lowest inflation rates in the world often have negative inflation rates, which is called deflation.
 Sudden deflation increases the value of a country's money, enabling more goods and services to be purchased with the same amount of currency.
 Deflation generally arises from the opposite scenario as inflation—in other words, when the supply of goods and services outpaces the supply of available money in the economy, causing prices to decrease as a result.
 Deflation can also occur when buying power grows due to a reduction in the money supply and/or a decrease in the supply of credit (both of which enhance the value of existing currency).